 - Keep it shallow - Do not pour too much water in the basin of the bird bath, since birds will need to stand up in the water to effectively bathe.
 They can't do this if the water comes up too close to their heads.

-Providing traction to the bottom of the basin will allow steady footing for the birds as they flap their wings in the water.
-A slippery surface at the bottom will not make the bird feel confident, as they need traction to go through the motions of taking a bath.
-Cover any smooth metal, plastic or ceramic floor with pebbles or gravel.
+Providing traction to the bottom of the water basin is not really important.
+A bird does need steady footing as they flap their wings in the water, however, it naturally has strong, sharp claws to grip even on a slippery surface.
+It will not make the bird feel more confident, even when they go through the motions of taking a bath.
+If you want to make the bottom surface seem more natural, cover it with pebbles or gravel.

 Fresh water attracts more songbirds to your yard!

 Whether it's a songbird or a noisy blackbird, you'll want to welcome them all!
 So make sure to add fresh water to the bird bath basin every day or two.

 Solar powered bird baths are designed to circulate water using energy from the sun.
 Since there are no running costs, you don't have to worry about running up electricity bills.
 The water circulates from a pump that uses free energy harnessed from a small solar panel.
 Just place the solar panel in direct sun light and watch your fountain flow.
 Then relax and enjoy birds in your yard.

 Solar fountain style bird baths offer the same function, although often the water cascades down a series of tiers.
 Another nice aspect of cascading bird baths or fountains is the way they provide the soothing sound of moving water.
 In summer, mosquitoes will not be a problem either because he circulating water inhibits their reproduction, since mosquitoes need stagnant water to lay their eggs.